DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>

-   For Windows 11 click on right click "This PC" in file explorer and click on Properties >  "Domain or Workgroup" > Change.
+   For Windows 11 click on right-click "This PC" in File-Explorer and click on Properties >  "Domain or Workgroup" > Change.

 <br>

 <br>

 ## Enable Administrator account